Best Foundayo (Orforglipron) Providers in 2026 — Ranked & Reviewed

 Pros

-- ✓Among the first telehealth providers to launch Foundayo on day one of the Lilly partner rollout (April 9 2026)
+- ✓Among the first telehealth platforms to offer oral Foundayo at launch (April 2026)

-- ✓Both cash-pay and insurance-eligible options under one roof
+- ✓Both cash-pay and insurance-eligible options on one platform

 Cons